-CLASS F - Lot number 6, Thursday at 9 a.m.
+CLASS F - Lot number 6, Wednesday at 9 a.m.

-$CLASS\ G-Lot\ number\ 6,\ Thursday\ at\ 9\ a.m.$
+CLASS G - Lot number 6, Wednesday at 9 a.m.

-CLASS H - Lot number 7, Thursday at 9 a.m.
+CLASS H - Lot number 7, Wednesday at 9 a.m.

-AWARDS CEREMONY: Presentation of department trophies will take place on Thursday, July 30 at 6:00 p.m. in the Craig Ave.
+AWARDS CEREMONY: Presentation of department trophies will take place on Thursday, July 29 at 6:00 p.m. in the Craig Ave.
 Pavilion.

-- Exhibitors that have entered a conference judged item must return to the Department at least 15 minutes before judging to check-in and get his/her entry. - 2.
-All propagated entries must be started between December 1, 2019 and March 1, 2020. - 3.
-Hydroponically grown plants are not eligible for exhibit. - All purchased plants shall be purchased in no larger than 3" pots no later than March 1st of the exhibit year. - Houseplant exhibits will be judged on flowering, cultural perfection, form, and size of plant, floriferousness, flower color and distinctiveness. - A foliage plant does not have a flower, but is used as a decorative plant.
-Foliage plants are judged on cultural perfection, form, and size of plant and distinctiveness.
-A flowering plant must be in flower at time of exhibit. - 7.
-Plants are to be raised and cared for by the exhibitor. - 8.
-All plants are to be started and grown in the exhibitor's home. - 9.
-Each exhibit MUST be accompanied by a 3x5" card giving the following information.
-Attach cards securely to the exhibit. - a.
+- 1. All entries must be started or purchased after December 1, 2020 and no later than May 1, 2021. - All entries can be started by seed, division, propagation or purchased. - All purchased plants shall be purchased in no larger than a 3" pot. - 4.
+Exhibitors that have entered a conference judged item must return to the department at least 15 minutes before judging to check-in and get his/her entry. - Houseplant exhibits will be judged on flowering, cultural perfection, form, and size of plant, floriferousness, flower color and distinctiveness. - A foliage plant does not have a flower, but is used as a decorative plant.
+Foliage plants are judged on cultural perfection, form, and size of plant and distinctiveness. - 7.
+A flowering plant must be in flower at time of exhibit. - 8.
+Plants are to be raised and cared for by the exhibitor. - 9.
+All plants are to be raised and grown in the exhibitor's home. - 10.
+Each exhibit MUST be accompanied by a 3x5" card giving the following information. - a.
 Date plant was started or purchased - b.
-How plant was propagated - c.
+How plant was started (if propagated, list technique used.) - c.
 How to care for the plant - d.
-Common name of the plant - 10.
-Plants must not have plant gloss or wax applied to their foliage. - 11.
-Terrarium containers can be no larger than five (5) gallons and must be covered.
-Floor model terrariums are not allowed. - 12.
+Common name of the plant - 11.
+3"x5" card and entry tag should be securely attached to the exhibit. - 12.
+Plants must not have plant gloss or wax applied to their foliage. - 13.
+All containers can be no larger than five (5) gallons. - 14.
+All Terrariums must be covered and floor model terrariums are not allowed - 15.
 Exhibitor grade as of January 1 of the current exhibit year.